 - Related work experience with performance figures

-- Undergraduate/Advanced degrees
+- A proper education section with Undergraduate/Advanced degrees

 When you are applying for a job in sales, remember that the person receiving and reviewing your applications mostly has more experience than you in sales.
 This makes it more important for you to have a result-oriented and in-depth resume.